snudler6/time-travel/README.rst

 **time-travel** is a python library that helps users write deterministic tests for time sensitive and I/O intensive code.

-Writing good tests can sometimes be a bit tricky, especially when you are testing code that uses a lot of I/O and has hard timing constraints.

 Testing Time Sensitive Code
 ---------------------------